eversC/pruls/README.md

 * user running the binary must have:
     * read access to the `targetdir`
     * read access to the `accountKey` (usually your google .json key)
-    * write access to the current work directory
+    * write access to the directory where the pruls binary resides

 it's then simply a case of setting env vars (see below) and running the binary, e.g. `"./pruls"`